This seemed like a great day to re-visit this dLife success story of an Army Sergeant on active duty who was diagnosed with diabetes:

 We continue traveling the globe to bring you accounts of living with diabetes in various countries for our Global Diabetes series.
 This month, we're happy to introduce a young woman from Romania who's focusing on striking the best possible balance...

 Hey there, All -- Happy Labor Day 2013!As you know, this annual holiday here in the States and Canada is a time to honor the hard-working people.
 And in the Diabetes Community, there are certainly many different jobs to recognize.We kept it light ...

 OK, D-Peeps, don't pretend you're not a little bit confused about what's going on with healthcare reform at the moment.
-My favorite recent tweet that made me feel a little less stupid about the whole situation: Clearly, the big win for us people...
+My favorite recent tweet that made me feel a little less stupid about the whole situation: (Tweeted on the eve of Oct.
+1) Cl...

 Happy Saturday, and welcome back to our weekly advice column, Ask D'Mine! hosted by veteran type 1, diabetes author and educator Wil Dubois.This week, Wil answers a different kind of question relating to diabetes, but one that he has experience in...

 Who doesn't sometimes need help navigating life with diabetes?
 That's why we offer Ask D'Mine, our weekly advice column, hosted by veteran type 1, diabetes author and educator Wil Dubois.This week, Wil helps spot some advice to an emergency room h...